Digital Campus Resources

 If your school is a member campus, download the manuals from the Member Hub.
 If not, connect with a Campus Coordinator to find out how to make your school a part of the network!

 No need to reinvent the wheel when it comes to zero waste programming.
-The Program Case Library is a directory of over 200 case studies of successful zero waste programs and initiatives on college campuses that have been compiled and maintained by former and current PLAN staff and interns.
-Topics range from food waste reduction initiatives and reusable to-go ware programs, to best practices for surplus property and free/thrift stores, and beyond.
+The Program Case Library is a directory of nearly 300 case studies of successful zero waste programs and initiatives on college campuses that PLAN staff and interns have compiled for student advising and educational purposes.
+Topics range from food waste reduction initiatives and reusable to-go ware programs to best practices for surplus property and free/thrift stores, and beyond, while highlighting both independent student-run projects and official institutional directives that challenge systemic waste on campuses.
 Case studies play a major part in our one-on-one campus advising, provide concrete examples for our Atlas reports, and contribute to the development of our other resources.

 PLAN Members can access the Program Case Library on the Member Hub.
 If you are not a PLAN member, you can request access using the form below.

 Our manuals are best-practice guides.
 Each of PLAN’s 13 manuals contain 20-100+ pages of deep dives into specific projects that can be replicated on your campus.
 They are written to accommodate the unique aspects of each campus, offering pros and cons of different decisions, general project guidance, and basic student organizing skills that are grounded in anti-oppressive practices, such as just and equitable group management and sustainable leadership development.
 Each manual is also accompanied by campus case studies and supplemental resources such as templates of budgets, timelines, checklists, and more.

 Written in partnership with US Composting Council, this manual covers all the steps to creating a successful composting program on campus.
 We cover:

 - Mapping the campus-wide flow of compostable materials

 - Choosing the appropriate compost infrastructure for your campus